High-speed rail station and transit hub

 Conceived as a metal latticework and part building, part pedestrian causeway, its presence seeks to anchor a new urban district for the city, as it will link several Eastern and Western neighborhoods currently divided by railway lines.

 In this way, the transit hub becomes a unifying element and a way for residents and passengers to easily circulate from the station to adjacent districts.
-In close proximity lie the historical city center of Kenitra as well as the university district.
+In close proximity lies the historical city center of Kenitra as well as the university district.
 The station building has a significant presence upon the cityscape due, in part, to its undulating façade openings and its geometrical cut-outs.
 Forming an L-shape over the rail tracks, the structure incorporates two main levels for passenger and public services, in addition to a variety of back-of-house and mechanical zones.

 Deriving certain formal inspirations from the local context, the building utilizes passive design strategies to naturally ventilate a large part of its interior.